vmuslin/fec/README.md

 # FEC - Federal Election Commission Database Loader

 The program dbloader.py creates a SQLite database and loads FEC datasets.
+FIXME: Need to add command line parameters parsing...

+Shell script run_sql.sh simplifies some of the queries (need m4 macro processor).
+Some sample queries are in the queries subdirectory.

 The datasets can be downloaded from the FEC website [bulkload data page](https://www.fec.gov/data/browse-data/?tab=bulk-data).